Are Air Purifiers Worth It?

 So, how do we determine the purchase cost of an air purifier when there is such a broad range of prices in the market?
 Well, borrowing from an old idiom which states “You Get What You Pay For” there is an implication that the cost of something is driven by its quality especially given that cheap things are generally low quality.
 Hence, to settle on a cost input our CBA leverages two notable industry manufacturers with different technology methods for air purification, both of whom are in the business of creating the best air purifier value proposition.

-For HEPA Filter and Activated Carbon Filter Air Purifier Technology let’s use Austin Air.
+First, for HEPA Filter and Activated Carbon Filter Air Purifier Technology let’s use Austin Air.
 Founded in 1990, Austin Air machines are universally regarded as "reliable", "economical" and "well-built".
 Austin Air's Buffalo, NY facility is one of the largest air purifier factories in North America.
 These machines are made in the USA, consistently highly rated, and low maintenance.
 Under normal use, the combination HEPA Filter/Activated Carbon Filter is replaced every 5 years.
-Their lower tier model named “HealthMate” retails at $594.99.
+Their lower tier model named “HealthMate” retails at $714.99.

 Austin Air Purifier "Worth It" Street Credibility: